 - Player animation: Simple animations can create a world of difference in the playing experience.
 It makes the game more intuitive to play and also provides a visual feedback to the player when they do something.
 To achieve some of this goodness without spending too much time, I added some rotational animations when the player (bird) flies up or down.
 When the bird collides with a pipe, changed few rotation properties to make the bird fall face down.

-- Naive levelling up: To ensure the player does not find the most difficult random scenario to fly through at the beginning, introduced “easy” level in the beginning, but gets difficult only after the score hits 10.\
+- Naive leveling up: To ensure the player does not find the most difficult random scenario to fly through at the beginning, introduced “easy” level in the beginning, but gets difficult only after the score hits 10.\

 The original Flappy Bird was a 2013 mobile game that became a sleeper hit known for its simple yet addictive gameplay.
 It was made by Dong Nguyen, a Vietnamese solo developer who said that around 2014, the game was earning $50k a day through in-app advertisements.